the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-language.md

 (ch-consistency-language)=
 # Language

-Language is concerned with the style with which _The Turing Way_ is written.
+Language is concerned with the way concepts and ideas in _The Turing Way_ are expressed.
 A consistent language ensures that _The Turing Way_ is clear and understandable.

 (ch-consistency-language-hr)=